Contributors in order of appearance:

 Ben Newell is a poet, reviewer, and fiction writer living in the deepest South of Mississippi.
 He dropped out of the Bennington Writing Seminars during his first semester, eventually resuming his studies at Spalding University where he earned an MFA.
 He works at a public library.

 Stephen J. Golds was born in London, U.K, but has lived in Japan for most of his adult life.
-He enjoys spending time with his daughters, reading books, traveling, boxing and listening to old Soul LPs.
-Glamour Girl Gone his debut novel will be released by Close to The Bone Press January 29th, 2021.
+He enjoys spending time with his daughters, reading books, travelling, boxing and listening to old Soul LPs.
+His books Say Goodbye When I’m Gone is due in September 2020 with Red Dog Press, and Glamour Girl Gone and Collections: Stories & Poems with Close to The Bone in 2021.

 K. A. Laity is an award-winning author, scholar, critic and arcane artist.
 Her books include Love is a Grift, How to Be Dull, White Rabbit, Dream Book, A Cut-Throat Business, Lush Situation, Owl Stretching, Unquiet Dreams, Chastity Flame, and Pelzmantel.
 She has edited My Wandering Uterus, Respectable Horror, Weird Noir, Noir Carnival and Drag Noir, plus written many short stories, scholarly essays, songs, and more.
 Laity serves as History Witch for Witches & Pagans.
 Her work has been translated into Italian, Polish, Slovene, German and Portuguese.
 Follow her on Twitter, Instagram or Facebook.

 Paul D. Brazill’s books include Man Of The World, Last Year’s Man and Gumshoe Blues.
 He was born in England and lives in Poland.
 His writing has been translated into Italian, Finnish, Polish, German and Slovene.
 He has had writing published in various magazines and anthologies, including The Mammoth Books of Best British Crime.